frw-community/FRW-Free-Web/docs/deployment/DEPLOY_NOW.md

 ```
 FRW Alpha is LIVE!

-- Works globally from any country ✅
+- Works globally from any country [OK]
 - Fast for Europe (< 50ms)
 - Acceptable worldwide (< 250ms)